 It doesn’t take any book knowledge to spot the ‘happy’ cards in a standard Waite Smith Tarot deck… As you can see above, joy is clearly present in quite a few cards.
 You could argue that the World, for instance, is more about a sense of completion than about joy and that perhaps The Star (which I feel is a card of hope) should be up there instead… and that’s fine – we’re not here to split hairs about individual cards but rather to look at what the Tarot can teach us about happiness in general.

-If we move from the 4 of Wands to the final trump, we move from creature comforts to self-realisation to total surrender and see the following progression:
+If we move from the 4 of Wands to the final trump, we move from creature comforts to self-realization to total surrender and see the following progression:

 4 of Wands – Happiness in the home.
 Security, warmth and comfort.
 Generosity and the ability to make others feel welcome.
 Celebrations.